10 Best Indoor Plants for Health: Wellbeing and Why

 Lavender is also perfect to keep in your children’s room to help them feel more calm and relaxed before bed.

-It prefers to sit out of direct sunlight and doesn’t like sitting in pools of water, so it will need minimal watering.
+It prefers to sit out of direct sunlight and doesn’t like sitting in pools of water, so it will need the occasional drink and make sure it gets a few hours a day of indirect sunlight.

 2. Snake Plant